 Neil H. MacBride

 Mr. MacBride is a partner in Davis Polk's Litigation Department in Washington DC and co-chair of the firm's White Collar Criminal Defense and Government Investigations Group.
 Mr. MacBride is one of the nation's leading litigators and has successfully defended dozens of companies, boards and individuals in high-stakes, crisis management matters, including white-collar defense and complex civil and corporate litigation.
 He has been recognized by numerous national publications as one of the nation's premier defense lawyers, including the National Law Journal, Chambers USA, Legal 500 U.S., Global Investigations Review, Benchmark Litigation, Washingtonian and Ethisphere, and clients say Mr. MacBride "is as good as they come."
 He focuses on complex civil litigation, government enforcement actions, and congressional and internal investigations.
 Mr. MacBride's clients include leading global companies spanning a range of industries, including aerospace/defense, energy, financial institutions, life sciences, pharmaceuticals, technology, and social media.
-He specializes in helping clients navigate financial fraud, anti-corruption, money laundering, economic sanctions, False Claims Act violations, securities enforcement, and procurement and tax fraud.
+He helps clients navigate financial fraud, anti-corruption, money laundering, economic sanctions, False Claims Act violations, securities enforcement, and procurement and tax fraud.
 Mr. MacBride also focuses on complex civil and corporate litigation, including class action defense and a variety of other government-facing civil litigation.
 His wide-ranging government investigations, civil litigation and trial experience span more than two decades, and he has conducted more than 25 jury trials and dozens of bench trials.
 Mr. MacBride has secured declinations from U.S. government enforcement agencies, and also successfully defended and prosecuted civil litigation cases, on behalf of some of the world's most prominent companies.

 Mr. MacBride has served in all three branches of government.
 Before joining Davis Polk in 2014, he served as the U.S. Attorney for the Eastern District of Virginia for four years, leading the office in bringing cases across the "Rocket Docket" of national and international significance involving the FCPA, financial and securities fraud, international corruption, money laundering, copyright infringement and trade secret theft, defense procurement fraud, terrorism and cybersecurity.
 Mr. MacBride also oversaw high-profile civil litigation on behalf of the United States, defending the United States in a wide array of constitutional and programmatic challenges to U.S. government laws, regulations and programs, as well overseeing affirmative civil enforcement initiative actions on behalf of the federal government under the False Claims Act.
 Nominated by President Barack Obama and unanimously confirmed by the U.S. Senate, Mr. MacBride was appointed by U.S. Attorney General Eric Holder to the Attorney General's Advisory Committee and also chaired its Terrorism and National Security Subcommittee.